 Enjoy the summer nights of 2024!
 Recommended fireworks festivals in Kanagawa Prefecture

-When it comes to events that light up the summer night sky, it's definitely fireworks.
-In Kanagawa Prefecture, many fireworks festivals are scheduled this year.
-Here, we will pick out noteworthy fireworks festivals and introduce their appeal and highlights.
-Please read this as a reference for going out with family and friends.
+When it comes to events that light up the summer night sky, it's undoubtedly fireworks.
+This year, Kanagawa Prefecture is once again planning numerous fireworks displays.
+Here, we'll pick out some of the most noteworthy displays and introduce their appeal and highlights.
+Be sure to check it out for reference when heading out with family and friends.

 ●2024 Kurihama Perry Festival Fireworks Display